 Church of São Vicente de Fora

-The Church of São Vicente de Fora is part of the Monastery with the same name, an extraordinary Mannerist ensemble that began in the last years of the 19th century.
-XVI where simplicity, symmetry and balance prevail.
+The Church of São Vicente de Fora is part of the Monastery of the same name, an extraordinary Mannerist complex begun in the last years of the 16th century, where simplicity, symmetry and balance reign supreme.

 On the imposing façade, you’ll find a central body and two side bodies, which correspond to the two bell towers.
-The interior features carvings, marble, paintings, tiles and a chancel with a baroque altar under a baldachin.
+Inside, the carvings, marble, paintings and tiles stand out, as does the chancel with its baroque altar under a baldachin.

 Address: Largo de São Vicente (Alfama)